RAVE: Residual Vector Embedding for CLIP-Guided Backlit Image Enhancement: Experiments

 \subsection{Limitations}

 Despite showing great performance in the task of backlit image enhancement, our models have limitation of non-optimal enhancement of the regions where the loss of information occurs, making restoration ambiguous.
 Our approach has no generative components and cannot regenerate highly-accurate textures when the information is lost.
-This leads to sub-optimal performance in such tasks as low-light image enhancement, where images are highly under-exposed. (see supplementary material).
+This leads to sub-optimal performance in such tasks as low-light image enhancement, where images are highly under-exposed (see supplementary material).
 Moreover, our models are not trained to exactly match pixels of resulting images with ground-truth data, so some sub-optimal lightening of pixels might occur, which results in non-ideal visual quality.

 However, existing generative-based models also have limitations.
-Many of them cannot be trained in unsupervised setting, and require much time and memory to be trained and used.
+Many of them cannot be trained with unpaired data setting, and require much time and memory to be trained and used.
+They may also hallucinate detail.
 As a consequence, the resolution of images it can work with is limited.